Best Foot Forward

 He chuckled at the remembered sight and how many times he and Monica had laughed about that expression and dentures flapping out the lady’s mouth.

-Pritchard flagged the bartender down for the last set of the evening, and he’d been there enough times for the bartender to not have to ask.
-The bartender merely served a new cold beer and topped off the glass.
+Pritchard flagged the bartender down for the last set of the evening.
+He’d been there enough times for the bartender to not have to ask what he wanted.
+Sam merely served a new cold beer and topped off the glass.
 He didn’t even ask for money up front anymore.
 He knew Pritchard would pay before he left.

-Pritchard knew because that’s how he’d started out as one of the young loudmouths.
+Pritchard knew because that was how he’d started out as one of the young loudmouths.
 It was to see his parents.

 And then there’d been Monica.
 She’d been like a unicorn.
 There was one of those at this bar, too, yet not old enough to change a life yet.

-One of the social ones always played a few games.
+Frank, one of the social ones, always played a few games.
 Cards, dice, didn’t matter.
 He seemed a sociable guy, not the one to get mean when drunk, not aggressive, just…a happy drunk until he slid off the chair with a goofy smile on his face, and the others would carry him to a sofa to sober up for half an hour and then support the man in staggering home to her.

 The pattern breaker.